 You like the freedom of travelling alone.
 Going where you want.
 Stopping when something catches your attention.
 It’s the social side that feels less certain.
 You don’t want forced friendships or awkward small talk.
-You don’t want to spend your holiday navigating personalities.
 You like travelling alone.
 You just don’t like social roulette.
-Small, carefully hosted solo holidays designed for independent travellers.

 The problem was never the group.
 It was the purpose.